The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Interpretation

 Combining the mass of the surrounding galaxies with that of the host gives a total mass of $\sim 6.0\times10^{10}$ M$_{\odot}$.
 Assuming that no further black hole growth occurs, then the host of J1120+0641 will grow to $M_{\mathrm{BH}}/M_* \sim 0.025$, or 2.5\%, at $z=0$: still about a factor of 25 greater than the typical value for low-redshift galaxies of similar stellar mass \citep[$M_{\mathrm{BH}}/M_* \sim 0.001$,][]{Greene2020}.
 Only as we approach the upper end of our uncertainty range---still assuming no further black hole growth, and adopting the large \texttt{Prospector} masses for the satellites as well as large gas fractions and very efficient star formation---do we achieve a final stellar mass of $2.6\times10^{11}$ M$_{\odot}$, for $M_{\mathrm{BH}}/M_* \sim 0.005$ (still on the lower end of the expected stellar mass given the mass of J1120+0641's black hole).
+The range in $M_{\mathrm{BH}}/M_*$ that J1120+0641 could reach is shown in Figure \ref{fig:magorrian}.

 Galaxies with $M_{\mathrm{BH}}/M_* \sim 2.5\%$ are essentially unheard of in the local Universe.
 Of the sources in \cite{Greene2020} with similar black hole masses to J1120+0641, none have stellar masses below $10^{11}$ M$_{\odot}$.
 The few existing examples of such extreme systems are unique cases: NGC 1277 was originally thought to have a black hole mass of $1.7\times10^{10}$ M$_{\odot}$ and $M_{\mathrm{BH}}/M_*$ of 6.3\% \citep{VanDenBosch2012}, but later modeling \citep{Emsellem2013, Graham2016} found that the dynamics of the bulge could also be explained by a bar viewed end-on, and revised the black hole mass down, closer to $1.2\times10^9$ solar masses ($M_{\mathrm{BH}}/M_* = 0.45\%$).
 NGC 4342 has a black hole mass of $3\times10^8$ M$_{\odot}$ \citep[$M_{\mathrm{BH}}/M_{\mathrm{bulge}} = 6.9\%$,][]{Cretton1999}, but there is evidence that it is being tidally stripped by its neighbor, NGC 4365 \citep{Blom2014}, reducing its stellar mass.
 M32 is another classic example of this phenomenon, tidally stripped by interactions with M31.
 There appears to exist no example of a $z\sim0$ galaxy with $M_{\mathrm{BH}}/M_*$ similar to that implied for J1120+0641 by the total mass around it.